freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/unity-components.md

 ## Combining Components

 VPE allows to mix and match components of different game items.
 For example, for a given game item, you can assign a collider or mesh from another type.
 The most common use case is replacing built-in meshes with primitives.
 For this, you would remove the original mesh component and replace it with a primitive mesh component.
 But there are other usages, like using a primitive collider on a rubber.
-You can also have multiple children with colliders (or meshes) for a game item.
+You can also have *multiple* children with colliders (or meshes) for a game item.

+We call this **parenting**.
+The game item that overrides a given behavior is still created, but *parented* to another game item.

-The advantage compared to Visual Pinball where you would create multiple game items is that VPE treats them as one single logical entity.
+The advantage compared to Visual Pinball where you would create individual game items is that VPE treats them as one single logical entity.
 For example, VPE will automatically rotate a primitive flipper item when it's parented under a flipper.
 Or events from multiple colliders will be emitted on the same parent object.

 ### Supported Combinations

-Not every game item's components can be re-used in other game items.
+Not every game item can be parented any other game items.
 For example it doesn't make much sense to use a flipper collider for a bumper.
 In fact, most of the combinations are unsupported.
 Here's what VPE does support so far:

 |                  | Supported Meshes                                              | Supported Colliders        | Supported Animators       |
 |------------------|---------------------------------------------------------------|----------------------------|---------------------------|